webaverse-studios/lore-engine/datasets/data/matches.md

-Match RPG video game asset descriptions to the prompt given.

 ## Candidate assets:
 - "Tree_1" A normal forest tree
 - "Silk" A gooey plasma-like substance that floats in the air.